FFad3/FFad3/README.md

 # Hi there, I'm Patryk - aka[FFad3]

 ## I'm a Student, currently looking for a job!
-- 🔭 I'm currently working on a ASP.NET RAZOR application [website]!
+- 🔭 I'm currently working on a REST api [website]!
 - 🌱 I’m currently learning RAZOR PAGES
 - 🥅 2021 Goals: Finde a job
 - 🏫 I'm interested in prgorgraming and terraristic